fireship-io/fireship.io/hugo/content/lessons/node-crypto-examples/index.md

 The mysterious discipline of [cryptography](https://en.wikipedia.org/wiki/Cryptography) is the backbone of the internet.
 Without it, there would be no secrets and no privacy in the digital world.
 As a developer, you don’t need to understand the math that goes into cryptography, but it’s absolutely essential to know key concepts like hashes, salt, keypairs, encryption, and signing.

-The follow tutorial explains essential cryptography concepts and implements then with the builtin [Node.js crypto module](https://nodejs.org/api/crypto.html).
+The following tutorial explains essential cryptography concepts and implements them with the builtin [Node.js crypto module](https://nodejs.org/api/crypto.html).

 ## 1. Hash